ChalmersPhua00/Robotic-Tank/README.md

 * On Pi's terminal enter "sudo raspi-config", then go to Interfacing Options to enable camera, SSH, and VNC.
 * Make sure both computer and pi are connected to the same network.
 * Use command "libcamera-hello -t 0" to check if camera is working.
-* Camera inversion for smoother movement is countered by setting camera.vflip = True in the program.

 #### SSH (without camera)
 1. Open computer's terminal and enter "ssh <username>@<pi's IP address>"